As a world class destination, going to and from Boracay is never a hustle.

 There are daily flights to Kalibo International Airport and to Boracay Airport in Caticlan, mainland Malay.
 From Kalibo Airport, it is a 1.5 hour – 2 hours van or bus ride to Caticlan Jetty Port while it’s only 15 minutes if you’re from Boracay Airport.

-You can book organized transfer going to Boracay which cost from Php 700 per person.
+You can book organized transfer going to Boracay which cost from Php 785 per person at BPHT Booking Services transfer service.
 But if you prefer to travel to the island on your own, coming from Kalibo Airport, there is a public van going to Caticlan for only Php 250 per person.

 Now, going to Boracay is easier as there a number of options to cross to the island.
-Aside from the regular motor banca, tourists can now ride safely and conveniently through a ferry.
-Oyster Ferry and Boracay Express, the ferry company now servicing Boracay passengers is operating 24 hours.
+Aside from the regular motor banca, tourists can now ride safely and conveniently through a ferry and chartered speedboat Boracay Water Taxi.
+Oyster Ferry, the ferry company now servicing Boracay passengers is operating 24 hours.
 It follows a certain schedule you leave on time.

 From the port